awslabs/amazon-dynamodb-tools/DynamoDB TableClass Cost Optimization/README.md

   - actual_storage_cost_ia < (0.2/1.5) *(actual_throughput_cost_ia)
   - Then the break-even: actual_storage_cost_ia / actual_throughput_cost_ia < ~13% (13.33%)

-**What should TAMs check?**
-- Run Query on customer's CUR files to obtain "Summary" of potential savings (use Summary parameter)
-- If considerable savings (your judgement), reach out to the customer and share the results of the "Detailed" report (using Detailed Parameter), which would be a detailed resource wise potential savings list for Standard-IA or Standard candidates.
-Customer must then look at switching these candidate tables to Standard IA or Standard for cost optimization.

-**What is the effort on the customer's side?**
+**What is the effort on the AWS customer's side?**
-- The effort from customer's side is to flip the table class of their candidate DynamoDB tables from STANDARD to STANDARD_INFREQUENT_ACCESS using either the Console, SDKs or Infrastructure as Code Tools (CFN, Terraform etc)
+- The effort from AWS customer's side is to flip the table class of their candidate DynamoDB tables from STANDARD to STANDARD_INFREQUENT_ACCESS using either the Console, SDKs or Infrastructure as Code Tools (CFN, Terraform etc)

 **How do I switch the table classes manually from the console?**
 - Here are the steps to manually switch a DynamoDB table from Standard from/to Standard-Infrequent Access (Standard-IA) class: